Skiptracing (album)

 Skiptracing is the second studio album by American psychedelic pop band Mild High Club.
 The album has received positive reviews from critics.

+Concept

+According to band member Alexander Brettin, the album is a story arc about an Los Angeles detective, "attempting to trace the steps of the sound and the spirit of American music.".

+Artwork

+The album artwork features the private investigator, with a cello on his back, searching for clues.
+The artwork was painted by Zack Goulet, who was a friend of Alex.
+According to Zack, the year later, him and Alex had a falling out over disagreements about president Donald Trump.

 Reception

 Editors at AllMusic rated this album 3.5 out of 5 stars, with critic Paul Simpson writing that this album contains the "a welcoming brand of mellow, sun-soaked psychedelic pop" from 2015's Timeline, this work is "significantly more ambitious" for "a much fuller sound and a wider scope [that] takes more risks".

 At Clash Music, Noveen Bajpai rated this release a 7 out of 10, writing that the results are "mixed", but "Mild High Club have broken ground and laid new foundations with their most nuanced and exploratory material to date".
 A B− came from Jeremy Zerbe of Consequence of Sound, who called this work "almost overwhelming in its downtempo feel-goodery", critiquing that the music "falls prey to its own strengths, offering more of the same low-key, summertime vibes but never ultimately building up to anything".
 At Exclaim!, Cosette Schulz rated Skiptracing an 8 out of 10, calling the work "a pleasant escape" with "a cinematic feel, tinged with 1970s hues, jazzier moments and brief psychedelic spells".